HOW COULD JESUS HAVE TWO BIRTH & DEATH DATES EACH?

 A careful study reveals that there are only two occasions when Caesar Augustus carried out the census of the Roman populace.
 The first was 28 BCE when he was in his sixth consulate.
 The figure of the headcount was put at 4,063,000 and the second time, was when Censorinus and Gaius Asinius were consuls at 8 BCE.
 The figure of the second headcount was given as 4,937,000 Roman citizens.
 Jesus could not have been born at this time and this was the closest to anything that Luke could have ever referred to.
 It was particularly noted that Quintilius Varus, not Cyrinius, was Governor of Syria from 6 BC to 3 BC during the reign of Herod.
 (Velleius 2.117.2; Tacitus, 5 Historiae 5.9.2; Josephus, War 1.617-39 & 2.66-80, Antiquities 17.89-133, 17.221-23, 17.250-198).

-How could Luke have linked the census to the birth of Jesus in the following passage?
+If not for Cyrinius census, could Luke have linked the birth of Jesus to any other census in the following passage?

 "And all went to be taxed, every one into his own city.
 And Joseph also went up from Galilee, out of the city of Nazareth, into Judaea, unto the city of David, which is called Bethlehem; (because he was of the house and lineage of David:) To be taxed with Mary his espoused wife, being great with child."
 Luke 2: 3-5